nichoth/template-tonic-spa/README.md

 }
 ```

-And passing state to a child component as a prop:
+And passing state to child components as props:
 ```js
 this.html`<my-count id="count" count=${this.state.count}></my-count>`
 ```